jwodder/ratsnake/README.md

 ![Screenshot of the main menu](screenshots/mainmenu.png)

-The main menu allows the user to configure various options for the game of Snake before starting a game.
+The main menu allows the user to configure various options for Snake before starting a game.
+The options are saved to a file (See "Data Directory" below) that is loaded on program startup and updated before starting a new game.

 The following options can be set:

 - **Wraparound** — If this option is set, the borders of the game level will wrap around so that the snake can pass into one side and come out the